statsig-io/docs/docs/access-management/sso/overview.md

 *This documentation assumes that you already have an OIDC Provider up and running.*

-SSO with OIDC can be configured for your Statsig Projects to continue using your company's identity store with Statsig and simplify the process for inviting your team to your Projects.
+SSO with OIDC can be configured for your Statsig Organization to continue using your company's identity store with Statsig and simplify the process for inviting your team to your Projects.
+Organizations are an Enterprise Tier feature.

 ## Configuration

-An `Owner` of a Project can configure SSO for their Project on Statsig.
+An `Admin` of an organization can configure SSO on Statsig.
 On your OIDC Provider you will need to specify the following for your Statsig Project:

 - Sign-in redirect URI: https://console.statsig.com/sso/oidc
 - Sign-out redirect URI: https://console.statsig.com